-Vegetable Japchae is a healthy and easy kelp noodle dish made with a medley of mushrooms, spinach, squash in a savory-sweet sauce.
+Vegetable Japchae is a gluten-free and easy noodle dish made with a medley of mushrooms, spinach and squash in a savory-sweet sauce.

 A big slurp-worthy bowl of noodles is decidedly comforting any time of the year, but even more so when the temperatures drop.
 It’s what I make when I’m longing for something warm and soothing that’s not soup.

-One of my favorites is a spin on a Korean stir-fry called Japchae.
+One of my favorites is an all vegetable version of a Korean stir-fry called Japchae using kelp noodles.
 Easy enough for a weeknight dinner, it’s both simple and satisfying.

 It’s an easy dish that doesn’t require much time at the stove which makes it a quick and reliable choice for weeknights.
 A bit of chopping while the noodles soak and the squash and mushrooms roast and everything is ready to hit the pan.